akvarium11/AkvariumMacros/README.md

 ## <a id="ban"></a> ❓Would i get banned?

 <b>Quick answer - No </b>
-AkvariumMacros has anti pattern detection algorithm which randomize delay between clicks every time it's active, although you can still get banned if your buns at hiding it.
+AkvariumMacros has anti pattern detection algorithm which randomizes delay between clicks every time macro activates, although you can still get banned if your buns at hiding it.

 ## <a id="license"></a> 📄License